gfek/Lepus/README.md

 * Services (Collecting subdomains from the below services)
 * Dictionairy mode for identifying domains

-The utility chacks if the given domain is a *wildcard* domain or not.
+The utility checks if the given domain is a *wildcard* domain or not.

 ### Services